-We examine the details of churn analysis, including the 6 essential ways to analyze churn, the key metrics that matter, and why you can’t afford to overlook the role of payments in churn.
+Learn about churn analysis, including 6 essential ways to analyze churn for SaaS, the key metrics that matter, and why you can’t afford to overlook the role of payments in churn.

 All SaaS businesses share a common enemy: churn.